coatsy/coding-workshop/maze/maze3.md

 ### Installing the Scratch micro:bit Support

-To enable Scratch to work with the micro:bit you need to install software on your computer, update the software running on the micro:bit, and add the micro:bit extension to Scratch.
+To enable Scratch to work with the micro:bit you need to:

+1. install software on your computer,
+2. update the software running on the micro:bit,
+3. add the micro:bit extension to Scratch,
+4. and finally, verify the micro:bit extension installed

 #### Step 1.
 Install and start Scratch Link you to your computer